TechwithKyle/active-directory-onboarding-project/README.md

 We have 8 new employees joining across multiple departments.
 Please create their AD accounts and assign permissions based on their roles:

 HR:
-Sarah Thompson – HR Manager
+Sarah Thompson – HR Manager,
-John Davis – HR Staff
+John Davis – HR Staff,
 Emily Chen – HR Staff

 IT:
-Michael Lee – IT Staff
+Michael Lee – IT Staff,
-Priya Patel – IT Staff
+Priya Patel – IT Staff,
 James Miller – IT Contractor (3 months only)

 Sales: